Case Study

 Solution

-Construction planning, material procurement, and design and construction phasing and scheduling were coordinated among the team and interested parties to avoid delays.
-Budgets were also established and approved early and funding was broken down by project, funding source and division and managed throughout the life cycle of the program.
-Before beginning work, change management procedures for potential cost, schedule and change order events were defined in order to streamline approvals.
+Construction planning, material procurement, as well as design and construction phasing and scheduling would be coordinated with interested parties to avoid delays.
+Budgets would be established and approved early, breaking funding down by project, funding source and division and managing it throughout the project life cycle.
+Before beginning work, change management procedures for potential cost, schedule and change order events would be defined to streamline approvals.

-Construction began in 2017 during record LGA operations and, while the COVID-19 pandemic created an unexpected lull in travel, the team was ready to safely accelerate the project during this period because of upfront planning and regular collaboration.
+Construction began in 2017 during record LGA operations.
+While the COVID-19 pandemic created an unexpected lull in travel, the team was prepared to safely accelerate the project during this period because of upfront planning and regular collaboration.

-To minimize traffic disruptions to the passengers, the team developed several solutions at the outset.
-An innovative roadway and airside phasing approach was used to maintain continuous operations and airline traffic movement.
-Using a temporary structure, the team created a plan to connect two departure level roadways, which freed up valuable construction space and alleviated traffic congestion throughout the construction areas.
+To minimize passenger traffic disruptions, the team would develop several solutions at the outset.
+An innovative roadway and airside phasing approach would maintain continuous operations and airline traffic movement.
+The team's plan would call for a temporary structure to connect roadways for two departure levels, freeing up valuable construction space and alleviating traffic congestion throughout the construction areas.

-New roadway foundations and the headhouse required 4,000 piles.
-As pile completion was critical to the schedule, the team developed a real-time progress data and status tracking of pile production.
-An inspection methodology was utilized to log daily reports, progress, inspections and corrections.
-This real-time data and progress tracking was sent to the team to plan subsequent tasks and stay on schedule.
+New roadway foundations and the headhouse would require 4,000 piles.
+As pile completion would be critical to the schedule, the team developed real-time tracking for progress data and status.
+An inspection methodology would be utilized to log daily reports, progress, inspections and corrections.
+This real-time data and progress tracking would be shared with the team to plan subsequent tasks and stay on schedule.

 The project would require hardstands where aircraft could be regularly relocated during construction.
-Detailed phasing, grading, paving and access plans were developed to avoid operational interruptions.
-The hardstand requirements were met through the established communication and collaboration practices among team members and interested parties.
+Detailed phasing, grading, paving and access plans would be developed to avoid operational interruptions.
+The hardstand requirements would be met through the established communication and collaboration practices among team members and interested parties.

-Two flood plains constrained the Delta Terminal C project site.
-As a result, the team constructed the new terminal vertically to optimize airfield functionality and maximize limited space.
-By designing across two flood zones, the departures level was designed to be elevated, which would protect critical equipment while allowing floodwaters to flow under the building.
+Two flood plains would constrain the Delta Terminal C project site.
+As a result, the team would construct the new terminal vertically to optimize airfield functionality and maximize limited space.
+Designing the departures level to be elevated would allow the terminal to be built in two flood zones.
+The elevation protects critical equipment while allowing floodwaters to flow under the building.

-All major electrical and mechanical equipment for the new terminal is located on the upper levels.
-In addition, a 12-megawatt substation is located within the first concourse to mitigate site constraint issues and provide additional electric capacity to the airport.
-This 21,000-square-foot substation is integrated alongside other critical equipment and designed to connect to future terminal components.
+All major electrical and mechanical equipment for the new terminal would be located on the upper levels.
+In addition, a 12-megawatt substation would be located within the first concourse to mitigate site constraint issues and provide additional electric capacity to the airport.
+This 21,000-square-foot substation would be integrated alongside other critical equipment and designed to connect to future terminal components.

-At ground level, the terminal and concourses are protected through the use of flood barriers of flexible roll-up membranes and deployable plank systems to seal the building and baggage claim hall.
-These portable plank systems are stored on-site and installed before an expected flood event.
+At ground level, the use of flood barriers of flexible roll-up membranes and deployable plank systems would be used to seal the building and baggage claim hall.
+These portable plank systems were stored on-site and could be installed before an expected flood event.

 Results

-With upfront planning and regular communication among project team members and interested parties, the Delta Terminal C project was designed and constructed to the highest quality, within a constrained site footprint and phased to maintain Delta Air Lines and LGA operations.
+With upfront planning and regular communication among project team members and interested parties, the Delta Terminal C project was designed and constructed within a constrained site footprint, and phased to maintain Delta Air Lines and LGA operations.
 However, the project achieved more.
+The project delivered a new terminal complex that improved passenger processing, airfield efficiency and long-term operational flexibility.

 The new Terminal C features 37 aircraft gates connected by a centralized terminal headhouse for streamlined efficiency.
-The headhouse includes a check-in lobby, security checkpoint and baggage claim.
-Airfield efficiency was improved with dual taxi lanes added between concourses to minimize time between the gate and takeoff or landing.
+The headhouse includes a check-in lobby, security checkpoint, baggage claim, administrative offices and conferencing space.
+Airfield efficiency improved with dual taxi lanes added between concourses to minimize time between the gate and takeoff or landing.

-• The team included energy-efficient HVAC, plumbing and lighting systems, along with an energy-efficient ice storage system that utilizes off-peak power to produce 110,000 gallons of ice for cooling mechanical systems during the summer months.
+• Energy-efficient HVAC, plumbing and lighting systems, supported by an ice storage system that uses off-peak power to produce approximately 110,000 gallons of ice for summer cooling demand.

-• Sensors analyze sunlight to determine electric lighting use and automatic window tints and adjustments based on the weather and time of day.
+• Daylight-responsive controls, including sensors that adjust electric lighting levels and automated window tinting based on sunlight, weather and time of day.

-• The project team designed ways to capture and treat 90% of the average annual rainfall and remove 80% of the average yearly post-developmental suspended solids.
+• Stormwater management systems designed to capture and treat approximately 90% of average annual rainfall and remove 80% of post-development suspended solids.

 Project Stats